JupyterHub Advanced Tools

 Visual Studio Code🔗

-VS (Visual Studio) Code provides an option for experienced users to perform advanced operations:
+VSCode (Visual Studio Code) editor.
+The integration relies on the work done by Code server project.
+This integration provides an option for experienced users to perform advanced operations:

 Version Control in Visual Studio Code🔗